-Any student who has on first admission to the University System been classified as out-of-state for tuition purposes may apply to the Assistant Business Administrator for a change of status on or before September 1 of any year for the fall semester, and on or before January 1 of any year for the spring semester.
+Any student who has on first admission to the University System been classified as out-of-state for tuition purposes may apply to the Admissions Office for a change of status on or before September 1 of any year for the fall semester, and on or before January 1 of any year for the spring semester.

 Applications are considered in the chronological order in which they are presented.
 No changes approved during a semester shall be effective until the beginning of the next semester.
-However, where a change of status from out-of-state to in-state has been denied by the Assistant Business Administrator prior to the commencement of a semester, and his or her decision is reversed by the Residency Appeals Board during the semester, the student's status shall be effective at the beginning of the semester.
+However, where a change of status from out-of-state to in-state has been denied by the Admissions Office prior to the commencement of a semester, and their decision is reversed by the Residency Appeals Board during the semester, the student’s status shall be effective at the beginning of the semester.

-In the event the Assistant Business Administrator possesses facts or information indicating that a student's status should be changed from in-state to out-of-state, the student shall be informed in writing of the change of status.
-The student may appeal the decision of the Assistant Business Administrator as set forth.
+In the event the Admissions Office possesses facts or information indicating that a student’s status should be changed from in-state to out-of-state, the student shall be informed in writing of the change of status.
+The student may appeal the decision of the Admissions Office as set forth.

-No such change made by the Assistant Business Administrator after the commencement of any semester is effective until the beginning of the following semester.
-Change to out-of-state status made by the Assistant Business Administrator prior to the commencement of any semester, but reversed during the semester by the Residency Appeals Board, is effective as of the commencement of the semester.
+No such change made by the Admissions Office after the commencement of any semester is effective until the beginning of the following semester.
+Change to out-of-state status made by the Admissions Office prior to the commencement of any semester, but reversed during the semester by the Residency Appeals Board, is effective as of the commencement of the semester.

-Each applicant for in-state status for tuition purposes submits an application on forms prescribed by the Director of Admissions, which shall include a sworn statement certifying that the applicant is legally domiciled within the State of New Hampshire.
+The Admissions Office may require submission of an application form from any in-state student, which shall include a sworn statement certifying that the applicant is legally domiciled within the State of New Hampshire.
 The application shall also include such additional information as the Director may require in support of the affidavit of domicile.
-At his/her discretion, the Director may require submission of an application form from any in-state student prior to the commencement of each semester the student plans to attend the College.
+At their discretion, the Director may require submission of an application form from any in-state student prior to the commencement of each semester the student plans to attend the College.

 Substantive Rules and Definitions

 In all cases of application for in-state status for tuition purposes, the burden of proof is on the applicant.
-At the applicant's request, the Director of Admissions states in writing the reason or reasons for his/her decision.
+At the applicant’s request, the Admissions Office states in writing the reason or reasons for their decision.
 The following definitions and rules shall prevail:

 Parent.
-The term "parent" means a person's father; or, if he/she has no father, his/her mother; or, in the case of separated or divorced parents, "parent" means either a parent with legal custody or a parent providing more than one-half of a student's total financial support; or, if there is a guardian or legal custodian, "parent" shall mean guardian or legal custodian, provided there are no circumstances indicating that such guardianship or custodianship was created primarily for the purpose conferring the status of an in-state student on such unemancipated person.
+The term “parent” means a person’s father; or, if they have no father, their mother; or, in the case of separated or divorced parents, “parent” means either a parent with legal custody or a parent providing more than one-half of a student’s total financial support; or, if there is a guardian or legal custodian, “parent” shall mean guardian or legal custodian, provided there are no circumstances indicating that such guardianship or custodianship was created primarily for the purpose conferring the status of an in-state student on such unemancipated person.

 Domicile.
-"Domicile" denotes a person's true, fixed, and permanent home and place of habitation.
-It is the place where the person intends to remain and to which he/she expects to return when he/she leaves without intending to establish a new domicile elsewhere.
+“Domicile” denotes a person’s true, fixed, and permanent home and place of habitation.
+It is the place where the person intends to remain and to which they expect to return when they leave without intending to establish a new domicile elsewhere.

-No person shall be eligible for in-state status unless he/she is domiciled within New Hampshire.
-For University System purposes, a person does not acquire domicile in New Hampshire until he/she has been a resident of the state for 12 consecutive months immediately preceding registration for the term for which in-state tuition is claimed and meets all other requirements for domicile.
+No person shall be eligible for in-state status unless they are domiciled within New Hampshire.
+For University System purposes, a person does not acquire domicile in New Hampshire until they have been a resident of the state for 12 consecutive months immediately preceding registration for the term for which in-state tuition is claimed and meets all other requirements for domicile.

-No unemancipated person shall be eligible for in-state status unless his/her parent shall have established domicile in this state.
+No unemancipated person shall be eligible for in-state status unless their parent shall have established domicile in this state.

-No person shall be eligible for in-state tuition status unless he/she establishes that his/her residence in New Hampshire is for some purpose other than the temporary or primary one of obtaining an education.
-When a person has established eligibility for in-state tuition based on his/her parent's domicile, and the parent subsequently establishes domicile outside of New Hampshire, the person shall be eligible for in-state tuition for one academic semester following the academic semester during which the parent established out-of-state domicile.
-All evidence relevant to determining domicile may be considered, but the following indicia shall, in any case, be relevant, without limiting in any way such other information as the applicant wishes to submit or the Director wishes to require:
+No person shall be eligible for in-state tuition status unless they establish that their residence in New Hampshire is for some purpose other than the temporary or primary one of obtaining an education.
+When a person has established eligibility for in-state tuition based on their parent’s domicile, and the parent subsequently establishes domicile outside of New Hampshire, the person shall be eligible for in-state tuition for one academic semester following the academic semester during which the parent established out-of-state domicile.
+All evidence relevant to determining domicile may be considered, but the following indicia shall, in any case, be relevant, without limiting in any way such other information as the applicant wishes to submit or the Director of Admissions wishes to require:

 Claim by any non-resident parent that the applicant is dependent for tax or any other financial purpose.